-One of our clients, FaceT, came to us with a clear idea of the platform.
+One of our clients, FaceT, came to us with a clear idea of their platform.
 FaceT is a crowdfunding platform where users can look for investors and create their own startups.
-Our task was to create a non-standard and as creative as possible crowdfunding platform.
+Our task was to create a non-standard and creative crowdfunding platform.

 Our team created a unique and creative platform where users can create their projects and earn money.
-We helped the Creative Crowdfunding platform provide an opportunity for various talents to seek sponsors.
+We helped the creative crowdfunding platform provide an opportunity for various talent to seek sponsors.

-IGIVit platform simplifies the way to give and follow donations.
-The main idea is restoring trust in charities with an app-based ecosystem allowing donors to follow funds’ usage and for charities to create and manage their campaigns with more transparency and accountability.
+IGIVit platform simplifies how donors give and follow donations.
+The main idea is restoring trust in charities with an app-based ecosystem, allowing for donors to follow funds’ usage and for charities to create and manage their campaigns with more transparency and accountability.

 How To Start A Crowdfunding Website: The best technology stack